Individualized Policy Evaluation and Learning under Clustered Network Interference: Simulation Studies

 We consider the following class of linear thresholding policies,

-We then find the best policy within this policy class based on our proposed estimator $\widehat{V}^{\text{addIPW}}(\pi)$ given in Equation~\eqref{equ:Vhat:addIPW}.
-For comparison, we consider the optimal policies learned based on two standard IPW estimators.
-One is $\widehat{V}^{\text{IPW}}(\pi)$ given in Equation~\eqref{equ:Vhat:fullIPW} that assumes no knowledge of the interference structure.
-The other is the standard IPW estimator that assumes the absence of interference \citep{kitagawa2018should}.
-We call them the IPW estimators with and without interference, respectively.
-We slightly adjust the IPW estimator without interference to accommodate our cluster setting, i.e.,
+Within this policy class, we find the best policy using our proposed \addIPW{} and \addDR{} policy evaluation estimators.
+Since the propensity scores are known, we only need to train the cluster-level outcome regression model for the \addDR{} estimator.
+We fit a linear regression model using all cluster-level covariates and their interaction terms with cluster-level treatments.

-For our proposed estimator and the IPW estimator without interference, we formulate the optimization problem as a mixed-integer linear programming (MILP) problem.
-We use an off-the-shelf R-pacakge \texttt{Rglpk} to solve this optimization problem.
-In contrast, the IPW estimator with interference involves the cluster-level policy indicator variable, i.e., $\mathds{1}\left\{ \bA_i=\{\pi(\bX_{ij})\}_{j=1}^{M_i}\right\}$, which makes optimization challenging.
-Following \citet{fang2022fairness}, we apply a smooth stochastic approximation to the deterministic ITR by adopting the logistic function $f(\bX_i) =\prod_{j=1}^{M_i} \{1+\exp(-\bX_{ij}^\top \bbeta)\}^{-1}$.
-We then use an efficient L-BFGS-based optimization procedure to solve this approximate optimization problem.
-Lastly, we also include the oracle estimator that directly optimizes the empirical policy value based on the true outcome model given in Equation~\eqref{equ:sim:DGP}, using a similar stochastic approximation approach.
+For comparison, we also consider optimal policies learned based on three standard IPW estimators.
+The first is the IPW estimator with {\it unknown interference} $\widehat{V}^{\textsf{IPW}}(\pi)$, which is given in Equation~\eqref{equ:Vhat:fullIPW} and makes no assumption about the interference structure.
+The second is the IPW estimator with the widely used {\it anonymous interference} assumption, denoted by $\widehat{V}^{\textsf{AnonyInt}}(\pi)$, which assumes that one's outcome depends only on the proportion of the treated units in the same cluster,